nystrom/rivo/docs/design.md

 The semantics is that all cases are gathered together into one definition.

 A type declared `open` can be overloaded in other modules.
 Generally, when a type is overloaded in another module, functions involving that type are also overloaded.

-An `open` type cannot be matched as a parameter of a closed function nor matched using `match` in the body of a closed function.
+Functions using `open` types should be declared `open`.
+That is, an `open` type cannot be matched as a parameter of a closed function nor matched using `match` in the body of a closed function.
 This ensures that the function can be extended to match extensions of the open type.
+It is allowed for a function to treat an open type parame

 > TODO: Matching of type is checked for completeness within a module.
 Matching of open types is not checked for completeness.